pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 Compute R-squared for this regression model.
 Interpret this number.

-## Question 8
+## Question 8a

-Draw a normal probability plot and a histogram for the residuals from this regression model.
-Is the assumption of normality satisfied?
+Draw a normal probability plot for the residuals from this regression model.
+Interpret this plot.

+## Question 8b

+Draw a histogram for the residuals from this regression model.
+Interpret this plot.

 ## Question 9